Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/terminal.md

 ### Errors
 This syscall does not throw errors.

+## `capture()`
+Captures input on the current stdin TTY, making this process the active input handler.

+### Arguments
+This syscall does not take any arguments.

+### Return Values
+This syscall does not return anything.

+### Errors
+This syscall may throw an error if:
+- The current stdin handle is not a TTY.

+## `release()`
+Releases a previous `capture` call, restoring input to the previous process.

+### Arguments
+This syscall does not take any arguments.

+### Return Values
+This syscall does not return anything.

+### Errors
+This syscall does not throw errors.

 ## `stdin(handle: number | table | string | nil)`
 Sets the standard input handle of the current process.